kensho-technologies/graphql-compiler/README.rst

 (accounting for macros), and any additional metadata needed by the compiler.
 The compiler then leverages this registry to expand queries that rely on macros, rewriting them into equivalent queries that do not contain any macros and therefore reflect the actual underlying data model.

-This makes them somewhat similar to SQL's idea of non-materialized views, though there are some key differences:
+This makes macros somewhat similar to SQL's idea of non-materialized views, though there are some key differences:

 - SQL views require database access and special permissions; databases are completely oblivious to the use of macros since by the time the database gets the query,